-Name Type Year Built Year of Loss Location Water Depth Description Bouquet Barge - 1906 Off 120' -

-Quonochontaug Beach Crystal Lake Steel Coal Barge - 1946 South of Misquamicut Beach 130' The Crystal Lake was one of two coal carrying barges being towed by the tug Nottingham from Edgewater, New Jersey to Providence.
+Name Туре Year Built Year of Loss Location Water Depth Description Black Point Collier 1918 1945 North of Block Island, southeast of Point Judith 100' Headed from Norfolk Virginia to Boston with 7000 tons of coal.
+Torpedoed by German submarine U-853.
+The Black Point was the last merchant ship sunk in American waters during WWII.
+Bouquet Barge 1906 Off Quonochontaug Beach 120' Crystal Lake Steel Coal Barge 1946 South of Misquamicut Beach 130' The Crystal Lake was one of two coal-carrying barges being towed by the tug Nottingham from Edgewater, New Jersey to Providence.
 She sank in heavy seas 4 miles south of Misquamicut Beach.
 7 men died.
 The other barge had been left in New London.
-Essex Freighter (formerly Passenge r Liner) 1890 1941 Southeast Point, Block Island 30' Bound from Portugal to New York.
+Essex Freighter (formerly a Passenger Liner) 1890 1941 Southeast Point, Block Island 30' Bound from Portugal to New York.
 A navigational error caused her to run aground on Southeast Point, Block Island.
 Close to the wreck of the Lightburne.
-Explorer Trawler 1978 1994 South of Aquidneck Island 90° Hull pierced by floating debris (a 55-gallon drum).
-George W. Humphries Wooden Fishing Steamer 1877 190 4 Brenton Reef 15' Built in Philadelphia and owned by the American Fishing Company she ran ashore at Brenton Reef in 1904 when returning to Newport after fishing for menhaden.
+Explorer Trawler 1978 1994 South of Aquidneck Island 90' Hull pierced by floating debris (a 55-gallon drum).
+George W. Humphries Wooden Fishing Steamer 1877 1904 Brenton Reef 15' Built in Philadelphia and owned by the American Fishing Company she ran ashore at Brenton Reef in 1904 when returning to Newport after fishing for menhaden.
 Navigational error.
-Goliath Tug - 1942 Off Charlestown - - Grecian Freighter 1899 1932 Off Block Island 100' Bound from Boston to Norfolk in dense fog.
+Goliath Tug 1942 Off Charlestown Grecian Freighter 1899 1932 Off Block Island 100' Bound from Boston to Norfolk in dense fog.
 Sunk after collision with a steamer called the City of Chattanooga.
 Later, the hulk was blown up to reduce risks to navigation.

-Name Type Year Built Year of Loss Location Water Depth Description F6F Hellcat Fighter Aircraft 1941, 1942, 1943, 1944 or 1945 1945 Off Charlestown 20' The aircraft experienced engine trouble during a patrol flight on October 21 1945 in Rhode Island Sound.
-The pilot attempted to make an emergency landing at Charlestown Air Base, but was forced to make a wate landing.
+Name Туре Year Built Year of Loss Location Water Depth Description F6F Hellcat Fighter Aircraft 1941, 1942, 1943, 1944 or 1945 1945 Off Charlestown 20' The aircraft experienced engine trouble during a patrol flight on October 21, 1945 in Rhode Island Sound.
+The pilot attempted to make an emergency landing at Charlestown Air Base, but was forced to make a water landing.
 Hercules Steam Tug 1880 1907 Off Misquamicut State Beach 15' Built in Camden, NJ in 1880, home ported in New York, and owned by "Jay Steel Terminal" or more probably Jay Street Terminal, Brooklyn, NY.
-She had been chartered by the New York Herald in 1898 and dispatched to Cuba so that the paper's correspondents could cove the Spanish American Wat She was lost December 12 1907 during a winter nor'easter.
-She struck "Ol Reef".
+She had been chartered by the New York Herald in 1898 and dispatched to Cuba so that the newspaper's correspondents could cover the Spanish American War.
+She was lost December 12, 1907 during a winter nor'easter.
+She struck "Old Reef".
 She was bound from Newport for New London with 4 barges in tow.
-Heroine Fishing (dragger / t rawler) 1899 1920 South of Watch Hill and Charlestown 80' Built in Brooklyn NY, home ported in Boston, MA, owned by Commonwealth Fishing Company.
+Heroine Fishing (dragger / trawler) 1899 1920 South of Watch Hill and Charlestown 80' Built in Brooklyn NY, home ported in Boston, MA, owned by Commonwealth Fishing Company.
 Fishing off Block Island the fishing boat developed a leak and sank.
-Survivors picked up by another fishing boat, th Rose of Italy.
-Idene Fishing (dragger/ trawler) - 1991 Off Block Island 85' Scuttled off Block Island Jennie R. Dubois Schooner - 1902 Off Block Island 90' - L-8 Submarine 1917 1926 South of Beavertail 100'+ US Navy submarine, built during WWI and sunk as part of torpedo tests on May 26, 1926.
+Survivors picked up by another fishing boat, the Rose of Italy.
+Idene Fishing (dragger/trawler) 1991 Off Block Island 85' Scuttled off Block Island Jennie R. Dubois Schooner 1902 Off Block Island 90' L-8 Submarine 1917 1926 South of Beavertail 100'+ US Navy submarine, built during WWI and sunk as part of torpedo tests on May 26, 1926.